anschino/ccsl/page_research_conferences_international.md

 # International conferences

+11. Sangmin Kim, Zhilin Fu, __Jihwan Moon__, Sangwon Hwang, and Inkyu Lee,
+__"Beamforming Optimization for Time Domain Integrated Sensing and Communication Systems,"__
+_to be presented in_ 2024 The 15th International Conference on Information and Communication Technology Convergence (ICTC), Jeju, the Republic of Korea, 16 - 18 Oct.
+2024.

-10. Zhilin Fu, __Jihwan Moon__, Sangwon Hwang, Sangmin Kim, Di Zhang, and Inkyu Lee
+10. Zhilin Fu, __Jihwan Moon__, Sangwon Hwang, Sangmin Kim, Di Zhang, and Inkyu Lee,
 __"Covertness Analysis for the Covert Communications in Multi-antenna Two-way Relay Systems,"__
-_to be presented in_ 2024 The 3rd International Conference on M<sup>3</sup> IT Convergence (ICMIC), Kuala Lumpur, Malaysia, 7 - 9 Aug.
+2024 The 3rd International Conference on M<sup>3</sup> IT Convergence (ICMIC), Kuala Lumpur, Malaysia, 7 - 9 Aug.
 2024.

 9. __Jihwan Moon__ and Hoon Lee,
 __"Energy Efficiency Maximization for Multi-LEO Satellite Networks,"__